ministryofjustice/security-guidance/docs/cyber-and-technical-security-guidance.md

 The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) covers technical decisions in the MoJ more widely.

+**Note:**

+This guidance is dated: 12 August 2020.

+For convenience, an offline version of this guidance is available as a PDF file, [here](https://ministryofjustice.github.io/security-guidance/moj-guidance.pdf).
+The PDF version of this guidance is time-limited, and is not valid after 12 September 2020.

 ### Background

 *[Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security)* replaces the HMG Security Policy Framework \(SPF\) last published in May 2018.
 It also incorporates the *Minimum Cyber Security Standard \(MCSS\)* which defines the minimum security measures that departments implement with regards to protecting their information, technology and digital services to meet their SPF and National Cyber Security Strategy obligations.